zgrossbart/jslim/README.md

                                           .
 You may specify multiple --flagfile VAL                         : A file containing additional command-l ine options.
+ --formatting [PRETTY_PRINT | PRINT_INP : Specifies which formatting options, if
+ UT_DELIMITER]                          :  any, should be applied to the output
+                                          JS.
+Options: PRETTY_PRINT, PRINT_INPUT
+                                          _DELIMITER
  --help                                 : Displays this message --js VAL                               : The javascript filename.
 You may speci
                                           fy multiple